 When do babies clap, wave, and point for the first time?

-It’s very exciting when your baby begins to communicate with you in ways beyond cries and coos.
-Before they can express themselves with words, your little one will likely start using gestures like clapping, waving, and pointing.
-These nonverbal milestones are both adorable and important for connection and future speech and language development.
+It’s very exciting when your baby begins to communicate with you in ways beyond .
+Before they can express themselves with words, your little one will likely start using gestures like clapping, waving, and pointing — from that first clapping milestone to waving “bye-bye” and beyond.
+These non-verbal milestones are both adorable and important for connection and future speech and language development.

 In this article, we’ll take you through when you may expect your child to clap, wave, and point.
-We’ll also provide tips to encourage your little one to use these gestures and give you an idea of how communication develops from there.
+We’ll also provide tips to encourage your baby to use these gestures and give you an idea of how communication develops from there.

 When do babies clap, wave, and point?